jschirrmacher/netvis/README.md

 - `connectable` - when set `true`, a button is shown when the user clicks a node, allowing to create a new node connected to the current one.
 See the chapter "Handlers" to learn what you should do to make that persistent.
+- `deletable` - a flag indicating that the node may be deleted.
 - `details` - an URL which returns detail data for the node in JSON format.

 You find a more complete example in the file `example/data.json`.